Soulsender/Scarab/README.md

 ### I grant access to use my code, to use and edit. **Please do not pass it along as your own.**

+Discord.py has been discontinued, and I may or may not update with a new package such as hikari.
+Please note that features in this bot will be outdated: buttons, slash commands are not able to be added with discord.py.

 Please see the [ChangeLog](https://github.com/Soulsender/scarabbot/blob/master/CHANGELOG.md) for updates.

 If you have a bug report, or a request for something to be added, please refer to the [issues](https://github.com/Soulsender/scarabbot/issues) tab.